Skip to content

 Board of Directors, AFSP Illinois

-Philip Martinez: Phil lost his cousin Mark to suicide in 2004.
+Board Chair Philip Martinez, L.C.P.C. (he/him): Phil lost his cousin Mark to suicide in 2004.
 After seeing the profound effects this kind of loss had on his aunt and uncle and the rest of his family Phil felt compelled to help them, and others, in some way.
 Phil found that way of helping in the American Foundation for Suicide Prevention.
 He became involved with AFSP in 2006.
 His first experience with AFSP was serving in the role of mental health support staff providing on-site support to participants in the 2006 Out of the Darkness Overnight Walk in Chicago, a role he would serve in once again during the 2009 Walk.
 Since then he has regularly staffed the mental health tent at the AFSP Chicagoland Community Walk.
 He also enjoys staffing AFSP tables at various community events, as well.
 Phil serves on the Speakers Bureau of the Illinois chapter presenting AFSP programs and information to a wide range of audiences.
 Phil holds a Masters Degree in Clinical Psychology and is a Licensed Clinical Professional Counselor in Illinois with over 25 years of experience working in the field of mental health.
 He specializes in working with teenagers and hopes to help them navigate the difficult terrain of adolescence.
 He has also had his own personal struggles with depression.
 In his new role as a member of the AFSP Illinois Board of Directors, Phil hopes to continue the mission of AFSP to help all those affected by suicide, and further, to someday live in a world without suicide.

-Beth Morrison: Beth Morrison is the Director of Wellness and Health Promotion Services at Southern Illinois University, Carbondale.
+Beth Morrison (she/her): Beth Morrison served as the Director of Wellness and Health Promotion Services at Southern Illinois University, Carbondale.
 Beth was the program coordinator for the Garrett Lee Smith Campus suicide prevention grant that SIUC received fall semester, 2016.
 Beth implemented suicide gatekeeper trainings at SIU and she is a certified QPR (Question.
 Persuade.
 Refer.)
 Instructor.
 Beth introduced the Koru Mindfulness meditation class at SIUC and is a certified Koru Mindfulness Teacher.
 She is currently a PhD student in the Department of Public Health’s Health Education Program at SIUC.
 Beth received her Master’s Degree in Educational Psychology and is a Licensed Clinical Professional Counselor and Nationally Certified Counselor.
 Beth is currently a Trauma Instructor for SIUC’s Trauma Fellowhip program where she provides training on trauma informed treatments and assessments.
 Beth has provided over 15 years of mental health services in the community and the Department of Corrections.
 Beth worked in the field of crisis management for over 5 years, and Beth currently operates a private practice, “One Life Counseling & Mindfulness Studio” in January, 2020 where she provides individual and couples counseling part time.
 Beth is passionate about the field of suicide prevention after losing two cousins and childhood friends to suicide.
 Beth believes in the power of hope and the need to increase suicide prevention efforts and mental health treatment in Illinois, and nationwide.
 She currently serves as the President.

-Dimple Patel: Dimple Patel has her Doctoral Clinical Psychology through the Illinois School of Professional Psychology, National Louis University.
+Dimple Patel Psy.D. (she/her): Dimple has her Doctoral Clinical Psychology through the Illinois School of Professional Psychology, National Louis University.
 She holds a Bachelors degree from DePaul University.
 Dimple actively participates in the American Foundation for Suicide Prevention’s Out of the Darkness Chicagoland Community Walk as a committee member and team captain for Team Patel, which was developed upon losing her mother to suicide in 2011.
 Dimple has participated in a project developed by McLean Hospital, the largest psychiatric affiliate of Harvard Medical School, called Deconstructing Stigma: A Change in Thought Can Change a Life (displayed at Boston Logan International Airport).
 Through this campaign, Dimple has publicly assisted in shedding light on the stigma surrounding mental health issues across the board.
 Additionally, Dimple has volunteered for other nonprofit organizations dedicated to eradicating the stigma surrounding mental illness and disorders.
 Dimple is extremely passionate about bringing awareness to South Asian mental issues that are often stigmatized.
 On her down time, Dimple loves to spend time with family, friends, and her two dogs, Brownie and Cookie.
 Within the past two years, Dimple has made an active effort to travel as often as she can!

-Michael Duffy: Following the death of Caitlin, our 23-year-old daughter, in 2013, I wanted to know who was doing the best work in the area of suicide prevention.
+Michael Duffy (he/him): Following the death of Caitlin, our 23-year-old daughter, in 2013, I wanted to know who was doing the best work in the area of suicide prevention.
 The universal response to my questioning was the American Foundation for Suicide Prevention.
 My family and I immediately committed to doing all we could to support their work in memory of our daughter and sister.
 We have been active fundraisers and participants in the Chicagoland Out of the Darkness Walk each year since then.
 My participation as a Field Advocate in the AFSP Advocacy Days at both state and national levels has helped me understand the national scope and significance of their efforts.
 I am honored to be able to contribute as a Board member of the Illinois Chapter to that increasingly important work.

-Anne King: Anne is a Board Member of the Illinois Chapter of The American Foundation for Suicide Prevention.
+Anne King (she/her): Anne is a Board Member of the Illinois Chapter of The American Foundation for Suicide Prevention.
 She also serves on their Diversity, Equity and Inclusion Committee.
 Anne has served on the board since 2022 but before that has chaired the Out of the Darkness Walk in Kankakee since 2013.
 During this time she has also been a Field Advocate spreading advocacy statewide to Washington DC.
 Her passion began when she lost her 13 year old sister, Erin to suicide in 1996.
 Her mission to bring awareness and support to mental health continued after both her own son and sister have since been on their own mental health diagnosis journey.
 Anne also serves on the Executive Board for Project Sun of Kankakee County.
 Project Sun is for parents and professionals to come together to help children flourish within the mental health system.
 Education within her community is the most important passion Anne has for suicide prevention.
 Currently she is certified to teach Youth and Adult Mental Health First Aid, Talk Saves Live, It’s Real for Teens, More Than Sad and Gizmo.
 Outside of her volunteer work Anne continues her passion for mental health with her occupation.
 Anne is a Crisis Chat Counselor for the National Suicide Prevention Hotline.
 In this role she is readily able to assist anyone in a mental health crisis and send help when needed.

-Chris Allard: Chris is the Founder and Executive Director of The Tenth Man Foundation, a suicide prevention organization he started in honor of his brother, Jon Allard Jr, who died from suicide in September 2018.
+Chris Allard (he/him): Chris is the Founder and Executive Director of The Tenth Man Foundation, a suicide prevention organization he started in honor of his brother, Jon Allard Jr, who died from suicide in September 2018.
 The term “Tenth Man” is a reference to “Devil’s Advocate” or alternative voice, which is what the organization provides to those who have started down the path toward suicide.
 Their focus is to raise awareness about depression and suicide prevention, as well as to provide immediate and confidential help to individuals in need of counseling.
 Chris became a member of the St. Clair County Suicide Prevention Alliance which led to his involvement with AFSP, initially as a volunteer at various awareness events, and then as the Chairperson for the St. Clair County AFSP Out of the Darkness Walk.
 He became a member of the Board of Directors in 2023 and hopes to expand AFSP support in Southern Illinois.
 Chris has enjoyed an over 30-year career in oil and gas logistics, working for several global corporations.
 Much of his career has focused on process improvement and change management, which are skills he has been able to apply to the work he does with The Tenth Man and AFSP.

 Staff, AFSP Illinois